The Benefits of Medication Assisted Treatment for Opioid Addiction

 MAT practices opioid recovery by using medication (like Suboxone) to help people dependent on opioids gradually ease themselves recover.
 While these treatments have been available for many years, some who rely on these medications to help fight opioid addiction face stigma, since they don’t practice the traditional 12-Step approach.

 That stigma is unfounded, and it can cause harm.
 Here are four benefits of MAT for treating opioid addiction:

 1. MAT is proven to have better results than conventional programs alone.

 First, there’s no reason why an MAT approach to fighting addiction can’t work alongside a 12-step program.
 Rehab centers across the US encourage patients to join 12-step programs, and many of their patients also rely on MAT to help with their addiction.
 Second, MAT programs have been proven to reduce the all-cause mortality rate by 50% or more among addiction patients.
 This makes MAT programs an important tool to fight opioid addiction.

 2. MAT stops withdrawal symptoms so patients can live a normal life.

-When people dependent on opioids try to quit, the pains of withdrawal are often intense and debilitating.
+When people dependent on opioids try to quit, their withdrawal often becomes painfully intense.
 This can make escaping addiction nearly impossible.
-MAT drugs like buprenorphine work by stopping the symptoms of opioid withdrawal, making it easier for patients to live a normal life while they wean themselves off of painkillers.
-This significantly reduces the odds that an addiction patient will relapse.
+MAT drugs like buprenorphine work by stopping the symptoms of opioid withdrawal, making it easier for patients to live a normal life while they wean themselves off opioid addiction.
+Without withdrawal’s pains, someone recovering from opioids receives a better defense against opioid relapse.

-Older MAT drugs like methadone required regular visits to a clinic, but newer MAT medicines like buprenorphine can be taken to a patient’s home and consumed on a once- or twice-a-day schedule.
-There is also a medicine called vivitrol that can be taken once a month after patients have completely detoxed.
+Older MAT drugs like methadone required regular visits to a clinic, but newer MATs like buprenorphine can be taken at a patient’s home.
+Patients can even receive them just once or twice a day.
+Another treatment, Vivitrol, can help later in recovery to guard the body against relapse.
 Because not all MAT programs work for everyone, it is helpful to have multiple options to find what’s best.